Alekonios/alekonios/README.md

 ### ![Collapse gif](https://github.com/Alekonios/alekonios/blob/main/images/ezgif.com-video-to-gif.gif)
 ### Description:
 ```
-this project is currently abandoned...
+This project is being developed now!
 the essence of the game is that we work as a miner, and metaphysical phenomena gradually occur, the cause of which is a certain entity

 ```